awesomemotive/athemes-starter-sites/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Weâ€™ve got a full and ever-growing library stocked with ready-made templates for any kind of business.
+We've got a full and ever-growing library stocked with ready-made templates for any kind of business.

 == Description ==